 This soot drawing features Castle’s studio/bedroom in a shed at their Boise home—now part of the renovated James Castle House.

 Porch view / road

-This rural porch view has a photographic quality that takes to the warm, atmospheric tone Castle coaxed out of his materials.
-Paper with a rougher surface tended to soak up more of his soot compound, allowing Castle to develop saturated tones.
+This rural porch view has a photographic quality.
+Paper with a rougher surface tended to soak up more of Castle’s soot compound, allowing him to develop saturated tones.

 This drawing depicts a profile image of a door with the strike plate and knobs on each side.